uber/hermetic_cc_toolchain/README.md

 This section lists notable uses or mentions of bazel-zig-cc.

+- 2023-01-24 [bazel-zig-cc v1.0.0][bazel-zig-cc-v1]: releasing bazel-zig-cc and
+  admitting that bazel-zig-cc is used in production to compile all of Uber's [Go Monorepo][go-monorepo].
+- 2022-11-18 [BazelCon 2022: Making Uber's hermetic C++
+  toolchain][bazelcon2022]: Laurynas Lubys presents the story of how this repository came into being and how it was used (as of the conference).
 - 2022-05-23 [How Zig is used at Uber (youtube)][yt-how-zig-is-used-at-uber]:
   Yours Truly (the author) talks about how bazel-zig-cc came to existence and how it's used at Uber in Milan Zig Meetup.